Opossunoquonuske: Family history and tribal background

 After her death, Opossunoquonuske’s brother, Opechancanough, became chief of the Powhatan Confederacy in present-day Virginia from 1618 until his death in 1646.
 Opechancanough inherited the position from his cousin, Powhatan/Wahunsonacock, under whose leadership the Confederacy had considerably expanded through war and marriage.
 Opossunoquske and her brother were both tribal members of the Powhatan Confederacy (c.
 1570-1677).
 The Powhatan Confederacy was a political, social, and martial entity of over 30 Algonquian-speaking Native American tribes of the region of modern-day Virginia, Maryland, and part of North Carolina, USA.

 Opechancanough led the Powhatan in the Second (1622-1626) and Third (1644-1646) Anglo-Powhatan Wars.
 He began the second war with a coordinated attack on English settlements known as the Indian massacre of 1622.
 These wars marked a high point of Algonquian resistance to English colonization.
 In 1646, Opechancanough was captured by English colonists and taken to Jamestown, where he was killed by a settler assigned to guard him.

-The English encountered the Appamatucks, with a satellite town of Appamattucks, and with the Weyanocks during their trip.
-The Appamatucks, one of Powhatan’s original chiefdoms, were extremely hospitable to the visitors as they made their way up and back down the river.
-In the Powhatan world sounded quite like gunpowder suddenly going off.
-Opossunoquonuske, had given grudging hospitality to the visitors, staunchly shown little fear of the racket.